 It sounds like a service station in Salt Lake involving cars, machines, mechanics and a wash somewhere brewing, but it's the most unusual name that you can think of a bar to have.
 So what does it mean for an incongruously located boozer on a traffic heavy crossing at Salt Lake?
 It means, antique motor parts strategically placed, cranks for table stands, intriguingly curious beer posters taking up space in the walls and the first of its kind (in the city) horizontal copper brewing tanks with a top dispenser piling you with top notch craft beer.

+They have developed craft beers (from stout and lager to German and Belgian wheat and even an amazing apple cider).
 You come in and you will be given a taster-sampler shots of the craft beers - you taste and choose what you want.
 Another first in the city, this new place has a Beer Up Table (or Pour Your Own Beer) that lets you fill your own glass (all you need to do is put your glass on top of the machine and it fills up by itself.
 This could definitely be your boozy gang's fave new spot!
 You book one of these tables (get a minimum of ten people with you) and run the show - have unlimited beer for two hours.

 Food is uncommonly good for a bar - a thoughtfully curated menu that grabs your attention right from the chakna (check out their Toolkit platter, it has a Sindhi munchy we fell in love with!) to beer-infused appetisers like an awesome Beer & Cheese soup and mains like Bunny Chow (a dish from South Africa where a loaf of bread serves as the bowl and is filled with either dal makhni, butter chicken or paneer).